AbhishekCS3459/scheduler-dashboard/API_REQUIREMENTS.md

 6. **Date Formats**: Use ISO 8601 date format (YYYY-MM-DD) for dates and HH:mm for times.

-7. **File Uploads**: For CSV upload in template publishing, support multipart/form-data or base64 encoding.
+7. **File Uploads**: Support multipart/form-data or base64 encoding for file uploads when needed.

 ---